KannonZenetism/zenetism-field-physics/lattice-mathematics/canonical-stabilization/canonical-compositional-stabilization-protocol.md

 # Fractal Terminology in Mathematical Contexts

-The term “fractal” appears in established dimensional operator terminology:
+The term "fractal" appears in established dimensional operator terminology:

 - C₅ ✴ (Scalar / Fractal)
 - E₅ ✴⁻ (Fractal Noise)

 These names are retained for continuity.

-However, generalized “fractal” language should be treated cautiously.
+However, generalized "fractal" language should be treated cautiously.

 Where lawful pattern reappearance across scales is intended, the preferred canonical term is: